Chapter 10: Angular Implementation with DI

 10.7 Angular-Specific MVVM Advantages

-While all three frameworks work well with MVVM, Angular has some unique advantages:
+While all three frameworks work well with MVVM, Angular still has some unique advantages:

 10.7.2 Dependency Injection System